-Effective October 1, 2002, the Roche Group and Chugai completed an alliance to create a leading research-driven Japanese pharmaceutical company, which was formed by the merger of Chugai and Roche's Japanese pharmaceuticals subsidiary, Nippon Roche.
-Through the merger, Chugai became a member of the Roche Group as the surviving company.
+Effective from October 2002, Chugai concluded a strategic alliance with Roche to become a leading research-based Japanese pharmaceutical company, which was formed by the merger of Chugai and Roche's Japanese pharmaceuticals subsidiary, Nippon Roche.
+Through the merger, Chugai became a principal member of the Roche Group as the surviving company.

-Chugai has entered into certain agreements with Roche, which are discussed below:
+Chugai has entered into certain agreements with Roche, which are discussed below.